map from Google Maps

 running through with coots, egrets and a resident Kingfisher

-who races around screaming its staccato cry before it dives
+pair who race around screaming their staccato cry before diving in the water

 And the west end has zillions of reeds right down to